Sophie Marceau

 Sophie Marceau with her parents (1984)

 Sophie faced her second challenge at the age of thirteen.
-The previous year, her mother had arranged a small photo session for her and sent some photos to the Vogue modeling agency.
+The year before, her mother had arranged a small photo session for her and sent some photos to the Vogue modeling agency.
 Sophie's bright smile, shining eyes, and full lips caught the attention of the casting director for Françoise Menidrey's future film.
-She was called and invited to audition for Claude Pinoteau's comedy melodrama "La Boum."
-Sophie arrived with her father, shyly peeking from behind his broad back, unaware that this moment would decide her entire future.
+She was called in to audition for Claude Pinoteau's comedy melodrama "La Boum."
+Sophie arrived with her father, shyly peeking out from behind his broad back, unaware this moment would decide her entire future.

 Sophie Marceau in the movie La Boum (1980)